KIM-LIM-STUDIO/whisper_streaming_websocket/README.md

 - **Virtual Viewers WebSocket Server** takes the transcribed text and generates AI-powered viewer comments.
 - **FFmpeg** captures microphone input and streams it to Whisper for real-time processing.

-This setup enables real-time speech recognition and simulated audience interaction through WebSocket, making it ideal for AI-powered live streaming experiences. 🎙️💬🚀
+This setup enables real-time speech recognition and simulated audience interaction through WebSocket, making it ideal for AI-powered live streaming experiences. 🎙️

+#본프로젝트는 mac 에서 진행됨